Peter of Damascus: In the Philokalia

 The writings of Peter of Damascus, which exist in this anthology, were first translated from Greek to Slavonic by Paisius Velichkovsky and have since been translated into many more languages.
-Describing his joy at finding the works of Peter on Athos in the 18th century, Paisius says, "When the brother returned to the cell, I began to ask him with great joy and unutterable astonishment, how it was that such a book, beyond all my hopes, was to be found in this holy place."
+Describing his joy at finding the works of Peter on Athos in the 18th century, Paisius said, "When the brother returned to the cell, I began to ask him with great joy and unutterable astonishment, how it was that such a book, beyond all my hopes, was to be found in this holy place."
 Notably, Theophan the Recluse's Russian translation of the Philokalia, called the Dobrotoliubie, omits the writings of Peter, probably because they had been translated into Russian earlier by hieromonk Juvenal Polovtsev at Optina Hermitage (who subsequently became the archbishop of Vilnius, Lithuania).

 Manuscripts

-Of the 107 known manuscripts that contain writings attributed to Peter of Damascus, most have been edited and subsumed into the two treatises or books of Peter which exist in the Philokalia and make him the most quoted author after Maximus the Confessor, taking up a large portion of volume three.
+Of the 107 known manuscripts that contain writings attributed to Peter of Damascus, most have been edited and subsumed into the two books of Peter which exist in the Philokalia, making him the largest author by size after Maximus the Confessor and taking up a large portion of volume three.
 According to Jean Gouillard, the division of manuscripts between the two books of Peter in the Philokalia is as follows: